Bkamahl/ReservableRooms/README.md

 V12: Made hook names more unique to make conflict with other addons more rare, you can now only claim a room if it is empty, you are in it, or if there are props in it and they are yours.

 V13: Made ReservableRooms ignore world or null owner props, added !rrv to retrieve the servers ReservableRooms version, and changed order of which ReservableRooms entity handles props.

+V14: Added door locking!
+Door automatically locks when you claim a room, use "!unlockdoor" to unlock your door and "!lockdoor" to lock your door.